License Renewal in Washington DC

 - Lawful presence in the United States.

 Washington, D.C.
-DMV offices accepts the following payment methods:
+DMV offices currently accept the following payment methods:

 - Money orders.